JSTOR-Labs/plant-humanities/docs/cinnamon/README.md

 	title="bla bla bla"
 	manifest="https://jcb.lunaimaging.com/luna/servlet/iiif/m/JCBMAPS~1~1~1314~115900932/manifest">

 And Spain really needed cinnamon.
-One eighteenth-century report estimated that two-thirds of the Dutch cinnamon exports from Sri Lanka to Europe was consumed by Spain and its colonies.[^ref22]
+One eighteenth-century report estimated that two-thirds of the Dutch cinnamon exports from Sri Lanka to Europe was consumed by Spain and its colonies.[^ref22] Cinnamon was used as a

 Cinnamon in the Spanish (Atlantic) world
 	 - Chocolate drink in Spanish Atlantic world
 	 Aram (B.) & Yun-Casalilla (B.) 2014 (art Fattacciu)
 	 - Publishing cinnamon knowledge (Hernández expedition) Freedberg (D.) 2002 (zou bruggetje kunnen zijn vanuit Orta)
 	 - Cinnamon production of the Philippines